vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 **Usage:**
 - `edge/` imports this as Go module dependency from the same meta repo
-- `kvm-agent` (private submodule) imports this as Go module dependency
+- `user-vm-api` (public component) imports this as Go module dependency
 - **No copying, no symlinks** - all components depend on this single source

 **Why Public:**